Tim Cahill: 2007 Asian Cup

-Cahill was on the Australian team which reached the quarter finals of the 2007 AFC Asian Cup.
+Cahill was on the Australian team which reached the quarter-finals of the 2007 AFC Asian Cup.
 As he was recovering from injury, Cahill was used as a substitute throughout the tournament.

 2010 FIFA World Cup

 Cahill was instrumental in Australia's qualification for the 2010 FIFA World Cup, scoring goals in crucial matches against Qatar and Japan.
-At this time, former Australian coach Rale Rasic described Cahill as the best Australian footballer he had seen in his lifetime.
+At this time, former Australian coach Rale Rasic described Cahill as the best Australian soccer player he had seen in his lifetime.

 Despite earlier injury concerns, Cahill played in Australia's opening group game at the 2010 FIFA World Cup against Germany where he controversially received a straight red card in the 56th minute, which meant he missed the group match against Ghana in Rustenburg.

 Cahill played in the final group match against Serbia, where he scored in the 69th minute.
 After the tournament, Cahill had scored a total of three FIFA World Cup goals, which is a national record.